 - Aetna Dental® Direct Core PPO

 - Aetna® Vital Savings Dental Discount Card

-Depending upon the plan you choose, premiums range from $11 to $39 per month, and you'll have coverage for major services like oral surgery, crowns, root canal therapy, and dentures.
+Depending upon the plan you choose, you'll have coverage for major services like oral surgery, crowns, root canal therapy, and dentures.

 The Direct Preferred PPO has an annual maximum limit of $1,250 while the Direct Core's cap is $1,000.
 PPO waiting periods range from zero to 12 months based on the work required.
 Neither PPO offers orthodontics coverage.